arifshahriyarnader/mini-crm/README.md

 - When the user logs out, I clean up by removing `"darkMode"` from `localStorage`.

 **Dashboard Data Visualization**:
-- Since dashboard data visualization was open-ended, I focused on displaying clear tables for Clients.
+- Since dashboard data visualization was open-ended, I focused on displaying clear tables for Clients and projects.
 - I will use libraries like `Recharts` or `Chart.js` for advanced visualization to show project statistics or earnings graphs.

 ## Folder/Module Structure